ietf-teep/architecture/draft-ietf-teep-architecture.md

 those application components perform security sensitive operations or operate on sensitive data.
-An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE is referred to as an Untrusted Application (UA).
+An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE is referred to as an Untrusted Application.

 TEEs use hardware enforcement combined with software protection to secure TAs and its data.
 TEEs typically offer a more limited set of services to TAs than is